CodeforAustralia/com-skip-bins/code/README.md

 ## Background

-Aiming to develop as faster as we can under a Open Source
+Aiming to develop as faster as we can under a Open Source license, we select Ruby on Rails as a base technology.

 ## Technical information

-This is  the seed project to start working with Ruby on Rails but not using the traditional Active Record (Model layer in a traditional MVC).We found that is officially supported by Mongo and allow the Model layer to be more flexible.
+This is  the seed project to start working with Ruby on Rails but not using the traditional Active Record (Model layer in a traditional MVC).We found MongoId that is officially supported by Mongo and allow the Model layer to be more flexible.

-* ...